stateofca/opencred/docs/00-configure-workflow.md

-# How to Configure OpenCred with a Relying Party Using a Native Exchange
+# How to Configure a Workflow in OpenCred Using a Native Exchange

 ## Introduction

-In this guide, we will configure OpenCred to set up a relying party that will be requesting a "VerifiedEmailCredential" from users.
+In this guide, we will configure OpenCred to set up a workflow that will handle requests from a relying party (an external application that connects to OpenCred via OpenID Connect).
+The workflow will request a "VerifiedEmailCredential" from users.
 We will setup OpenCred to be run locally using a **native** workflow.

 ## Prerequisites

 Ensure you have:

 - OpenCred cloned from [Github](https://github.com/stateofca/opencred)
-- Node.js v20 or higher
+- Node.js v22 or higher
 - Dependencies installed (`npm install`)
-- The necessary `VerifiedEmailCredential` to be presented to the relying party.
+- The necessary `VerifiedEmailCredential` to be presented when a relying party requests it through the workflow.

 ## Steps